 When Are Mixed Equilibria Relevant?

-Mixed Nash equilibria are a cornerstone of game theory, but their empirical rel evance has always been controversial.
-We study in the laboratory two games whose unique NE is in completely mixed strategies; other treatments include the matching protocol (pairwise random vs population mean-matching), whether time is discrete or continuous, and whether players can specify mixtures or only pure strategies.
-Compar ing point predictions, NE always does better than maximin and often does no worse than Logit QRE.
-NE predicts better than Center (50-50 mixes) under mean-matching, but otherwise not as well.
-By contrast, in a dominance solvable game, NE predicts bet ter than alternatives in all treatments.
-Qualitative and quantitative dynamic models capture regularities across all treatments.
+Mixed Nash equilibrium (NE) is a cornerstone of game theory, but its empirical relevance has always been questionable.
+We study in the laboratory two games whose unique NE is in completely mixed strategies; other treatments include the matching protocol (pairwise random vs population mean matching), whether time is discrete or continuous, and whether players can specify mixtures explicitly or only pure strategy realizations.
+NE mixes predict observed behavior better than maximin in all treatments, but uniform mixes are better predictors than any equilibrium mixture in many treatments.
+By contrast, in a control game with a unique NE in pure strategies, the best point prediction is NE.
+Mixed equilibrium predictions are more useful in population mean matching than in standard pairwise matching.
+Regret-based sign preserving dynamics capture regularities across all treatments.

 JEL Classification: C72, C73, C92